 Contact us now so we can help solve your gas problem easily!

-Adams received a called from a homeowner who has a gas hob at their property.
+Adams received a call from a homeowner who has a gas hob at their property.
 They could smell gas outside the night before when the hob was operating.

-Our Adams Gas Fitter called to site and traced the gas fault back to a leak at the bottle station.
-They removed and replaced the faulty regulator.
-Our Adams Gas Fitter also moved the gas bottle station from the doorway and relocated it to the appropriate spot, this was to ensure that the gas bottle station complied with the New Zealand gas regulations.
+Our Adams Gas Fitter called the site and traced the gas fault back to a leak at the bottle station.
+As a result, they removed and replaced the faulty regulator.
+Our Adams Gas Fitter also moved the gas bottle station from the doorway and relocated it to the appropriate spot, and this was to ensure that the gas bottle station complied with the New Zealand gas regulations.

 Problem solving easily.